paulf-999/python_templates/README.md

 ---

-> :information_source: **Summary: Use Python Linters and Automatters to Facilitate Coding Standards**

-- Implementing the below styles/coding standards requires proactive efforts from end users.
-- I recommend teams use linters and code autoformatters to maintain code quality and standardised formatting.
-- For more information, see <TODO - link here>
+> :information_source: **Summary: Use Python Linters and Automatters to Facilitate Coding Standards**<br/><br/>- Implementing the below styles/coding standards requires proactive efforts from end users.<br/>- I recommend teams use linters and code autoformatters to maintain code quality and standardised formatting.<br/>- For more information, see <TODO - link here>

 ---